Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: The GGP conjecture and TDLDS representations

-where the sum is over automorphic representations of $G(\A_F)$.
-We note that the representations $\pi$ that occur in this summation will automatically be cuspidal.
-We say that a cuspidal automorphic representation $\pi$ of $G(\A_F)$ is TDLDS if $\pi_{v_0}$ is a TDLDS representation and $\pi_v$ is the trivial representation for $v|\infty,$ $v \neq v_0.$
+where the sum is over automorphic representations $\pi$ of $G(\A_F)$ up to multiplicity.
+The representations $\pi$ that occur in this summation will automatically be cuspidal.
+We say a cuspidal automorphic representation $\pi$ of $G(\A_F)$ is TDLDS if $\pi_{v_0}$ is a TDLDS representation and $\pi_v$ is the trivial representation for $v|\infty,$ $v \neq v_0$.
+We remind the reader that $G(F_v)$ is compact for the Archimedean places $v\neq v_0$ away from $v_0$.